graphiti-api/graphiti_graphql/README.md

 GraphitiGraphQL.schema_class = MySchema
 ```

 Any pre-existing GraphQL endpoint will continue working as normal.
 But the GQL endpoint you mounted in `config/routes.rb` will now serve BOTH your low-level `graphql-ruby` schema AND your Graphiti-specific schema.
-Note these cannot (currently) be served side-by-side on under `query` within the *same request*.
+Note these cannot (currently) be served side-by-side under `query` within the *same request*.

 By default the GraphQL context will be `Graphiti.context[:object]`, which is the controller being called.
 You might want to customize this so your existing graphql-ruby code continues to expect the same context: